kinecosystem/kin-core-android-ethereum/README.md

 public interface Balance {

     /**
-     * @return BigDecimal the balance value
+     * @return BigDecimal the balance valueInKin
      */
-    BigDecimal value();
+    BigDecimal valueInKin();

     /**
      * @param precision the number of decimals points
-     * @return String the balance value as a string with specified precision */
+     * @return String the balance valueInKin as a string with specified precision */
-    String value(int precision);
+    String valueInKin(int precision);

     /**
-     * The regular toString method will return a String representation of the balance value */
+     * The regular toString method will return a String representation of the balance valueInKin */
     String toString();
 }